nwplus/HealthX-logistics-package/Timeline.md

 **Send post event emails**

-- The post event emails should recap the event, thank you sponsors and mentors and include a link to feedback forms : (Link to post event emails and feedback form)
+- The post event emails should recap the event, thank you sponsors and mentors and include a link to the feedback form.
+- Emails can be found [here](Templates/post_event.md) and feedback forms can be found [here](Forms/Forms.md).

 **Follow up with travel reimbursements**